miniermatar/FCND-Motion_planning/README.md

 git clone https://github.com/miniermatar/FCND-Motion_planning
 ```

 This motion planning project is based on probabilistic roadmap.
-For simplicity, a 3D graph of the environment have been created and safe as a gpickle file.
+For simplicity, a 3D graph of the environment have been created and saved as a gpickle file.
 To run the motion planning process with the pre-created graph, run the following script:
 ```sh
 python motion_planning.py
 ```